CharanKumarMadipadiga/NewsProfileApp/README.md

 # Usage
 The application provides the following features:

+# Login Credentials
+username: charan
+password: charan@2024

-Login: Access the application by navigating to /login.  (username: charan, password: charan@2024) (After successful login a JWT Token will be generated for authenticating the user and the token will be stored in chrome browser with name 'jwt_token' in Application/Cookies section. after successful logout the user will be redirected to login page and the JWT Token will be removed from the cookies.)
+Login: Access the application by navigating to /login.
+(After successful login a JWT Token will be generated for authenticating the user and the token will be stored in chrome browser with name 'jwt_token' in Application/Cookies section. after successful logout the user will be redirected to login page and the JWT Token will be removed from the cookies.)

 Profile Page: View and manage user profiles.
 Posts: Manage user posts.